 - LaoJie DiYiLou another great spot serving delicious Chinese food, perfect for trying lots of new things!

-- Wang YiTiao Huntun – surprise, suprise, more yummy Chinese food!
+- Wang YiTiao Huntun – surprise, surprise, more yummy Chinese food!

 We also ate at a restaurant on Binjiang W Road, it was the dodgiest looking place I’ve ever seen in my life – You walk in and it’s super basic.
 There’s no menu, you order by walking into the kitchen out the back and pointing at what you want (fish, chicken, green beans, capsicum etc) and the chef makes one dish per item you pointed at (I thought I was choosing veggies for a stir-fry, you see, but ended up with five plates of different vegetables and a few very concerned looks from the chef).
 If you don’t speak Chinese, you may have difficulty having a chat, but the chef is lovely and the food is great!
 I have NO clue what it was called, but it was on a stretch of Binjiang W Road, between Shangma and Zhongma Roads.
 You’ll know you’ve found it because you’ll be terrified to eat there, but don’t worry, it’s great!
 Remember, no menu, just a very small dining area (maybe 4 tables), kitchen out the back, no menu.
 Let me know if you find it (I need the name!… obviously).